GaryBlackbourne/arm-dev-template/README.md

 #### Initial moves

 ##### DEVICE
 First, find the `DEVICE` variable and replace the template with your microcontrollers type.
-For an STM32F303RE based project, this would be:
+Some microcontrollers have to have a define in the code which specifies the device being used.
+This essentially does the same, only it does not in the code, but in the compilers arguments list.
+For an STM32 based project, this can be obtained from the device header file, which has a commented segment with all the possible define values.
+For my F303RE this would look like this:

 ``` Makefile
 DEVICE = -DSTM32F303xE